 The result is a better understanding of actual profitability and awareness of cash flow in your organization.
 This information is essential in forecasting and predicting a company’s future trajectory.

 A business management team will use the data interpreted within the financial statements to make decisions that affect the organization’s future direction.

 Any accountant may summarize their analysis and make recommendations to these decision-makers.
 They also can investigate any out-of-the-box discrepancies or address complex accounting issues.

 Most importantly, your accountant is a crucial advisor that can help you analyze the future: the impact of purchasing new equipment, hiring new team members, switching vendors, etc..
-Accountants can list the financial ramifications for these vital management decisions.
+Accountants can list the financial ramifications of these vital management decisions.

 5. Skill Sets

-The required credentials between a bookkeeper and accountant are perhaps the most significant difference between the two roles.
+The required credentials between a bookkeeper and an accountant are perhaps the most significant difference between the two roles.